ubreddy/rezolve-docs/product-updates/November-release.md

 #### Impact

 This enhancement streamlines hierarchy management by eliminating the need to manually update or unlink tickets before making label changes.
 It ensures data consistency across the system while giving admins greater flexibility to maintain accurate and up-to-date hierarchy labels.

 ---

+### Configurable Minor Data Grouping in Dashboard Charts

+Users now have control over how minor data points are displayed in dashboard charts.
+Previously, all values contributing less than 3% of the dataset were automatically grouped into an "Other (less than 3%)" category, which could reduce clarity.

+#### What's New

+- A new toggle option **"Club minor data (less than 3%) in 'Other'"** has been added to Pie, Donut, and Bar charts
+- The toggle is **OFF by default**, displaying all categories individually for full visibility
+- When enabled, values under 3% are dynamically grouped into "Other" to simplify chart readability

+---